CornSnek/keystroke_player/README.md

     You cannot use the key 'escape' as that is the key to quit the macro.
     Note: This command slows down loops.
 It is advised to use these outside loops.

+WaitUntilButton command = `wait_button=[1-5];`

+    This command blocks the macro program until the mouse button has been held down.
+    1=Left, 2=Middle, 3=Right, 4=Wheel Up, 5=Wheel Down
+    You cannot use this with GrabButton commands (TODO), as the macro will throw a runtime error.
+    Note: This command slows down loops.
+It is advised to use these outside loops.

 GrabKey command = `grab_key=[A-Za-z0-9_];`

 UngrabKeyAll command = `ungrab_keys;`